WA8LMF Home Page | Main Ham Radio Page | Updated 13 April 07

 The webserver produces a multiple map display.

-This display, served by the UI-Webserver component of UI-View, is created by three copies of UI-View32 running simultaneously on the same computer.
-All three instances are connected to APRS Internet servers using filter ports set to receive JUST my own callsign and nearby stations.
+This display, served by the UI-Webserver component of UI-View, is created by two copies of UI-View32 running simultaneously on the same computer.
+Both instances are connected to APRS Internet servers using filter ports set to receive JUST my own callsign and nearby stations.